ParallelMaths/parallel/pages/9-19-collision-mystery.md

 ## 1. Collision mystery

-This video from the brilliant “3 Blue 1 Brown” YouTube channel posing an interesting puzzle with a very unexpected answer.
+This is a video from the brilliant “3 Blue 1 Brown” YouTube channel posing an interesting puzzle with a very unexpected answer.
 Take a look and answer the questions below:

 @[youtube](HEfHFsfGXjs?rel=0)